Anirudh-Prakash/machine-learning-course/README.md

 # machine-learning-course
-Programming Assignments as part of Machine Learning course on Coursera by Andrew Ng
+All the Programming Assignments as part of Machine Learning course on Coursera by Andrew Ng.

+The codes are written in Octave.